nexxt-intelligence/react-assignment/README.md

 ## Assignment Details

-- This is a frontend React applications with no backend development required.
+- This is a frontend React applications with no backend development required, bootstrapped using Create React App](https://facebook.github.io/create-react-app/)
 - The idea is to build a single page with a stacked bar chart, displaying the number of photos (per album) for 7 users (the data is obtained from an API endpoint).
 Each user may have multiple albums, and each album may have multiple photos.
 Each bar therefore shows the total number of photos per user; and each stack within each bar corresponds to each album.
 - In addition to the bar chart, there are two controllable UIs:
   - a simple sort control, which sorts the bars according to the alphabetical value of the user's email address (ascending or descending).